OpenJML/openjml.github.io/tutorial/Execution.md

 * `--rac`: run runtime-assertion-checking
 * `--progress`: emits more information during processing than the default `-normal`

-Use `--class-path` or `-cp` just as you would for `javac` to specify the list of folders on which to find files.
+Use `--class-path` or `-cp` just as you would for `javac` to specify the list of folders on which to find files. `openjml` uses a classpath and a sourcepath exactly like `javac` does; in addition `openjml` considers a _specspath_ for finding specification files.
+For most applications, it is simplest to define a single classpath (using the `-cp` command-line option or the `CLASSPATH` environment variable) giving the jar files and folder roots of package hierarchies for all the class, source and specification files.
+The details are an advanced topic presented [here](SpecificationFiles).

 ## Exit codes